nicobao/cv-cover/README.md

 ## License

+### Source code

 This project is primarily distributed under the terms of the BSD-Patent License, with portions covered by various OSI-approved licenses.

+### Documentation

+The following content:
+* accompanying documentation (markdown files)
+* issues
+* wiki
+are distributed under the [Creative Commons - Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/deed.en).

 See [LICENSE-BSD](LICENSE-BSD), and [COPYRIGHT](COPYRIGHT.md) for details.

+## Contributing

+By contributing to this project, either by opening an issue, updating the wiki, or sending a commit/pull-request via git, you accept to license your work under the [license used by the project](#License).